 Water a newly planted boxwood shrub deeply and slowly to ensure the roots are thoroughly saturated.
 After that time, water regularly until the plant is well established.

-As a general rule, one or two deep waterings per week is plenty during the plant’s first year, decreasing to once per week during the shrub’s second growing season.
+As a general rule, one or two deep waterings per week is plenty during the plant’s first year, decreasing to once a week during the shrub’s second growing season.
 Thereafter, watering a boxwood is necessary only during periods of hot, dry weather.

 Boxwood Watering Tips